tpayne/terraform-examples/README.md

 Once you have confirmed the above, then you can...

-* Goto a temporary directory and create a project directory, e.g. (cd /tmp/ && mkdir project && cd project)
+* Goto a temporary directory and create a project directory
 * Clone the repo

 Then, run the following...